eclipse-dash/dash-licenses/README.md

 Eclipse Tycho uses a different mechanism to resolve dependencies that is not always invoked.

-Add `-Dtycho.target.eager=true` to turn on the [`requireEagerResolve`](https://tycho.eclipseprojects.io/doc/latest/target-platform-configuration/target-platform-configuration-mojo.html#requireEagerResolve) option to force Tycho to resolve all dependencies.
+Add `-Dtycho.target.eager=true` to turn on the [`requireEagerResolve`](https://tycho.eclipseprojects.io/doc/latest/target-platform-configuration/target-platform-configuration-mojo.html#requireEagerResolve) argument to force Tycho to resolve all dependencies.

 #### Troubleshooting Maven Dependencies